dyoshyy/hycoclip/README.md

 ### Set-up training data - GRIT

 Firstly, the raw GRIT dataset (in webdataset format) has to be downloaded following instructions of [huggingface/zzliang/GRIT](https://huggingface.co/datasets/zzliang/GRIT).
-We then pre-process the dataset by extracting out box information of each sample by running the following command:
+For faster training we pre-process the dataset by extracting out box information of each sample by running the following command:

 ```
 python utils/prepare_GRIT_webdataset.py --raw_webdataset_path datasets/train/GRIT/raw \